MarwanTamerMo/serverless-image-pipeline/README.md

 ## 📜 Deliverables

 -   Infrastructure as Code (Terraform) for all AWS resources.
--   Dockerized Node.js consumer application.
+-   Dockerized Python consumer application.
 -   Kubernetes deployment manifests for EKS.
 -   Comprehensive documentation (this README) and an architecture diagram.